STOP (Teen Driver Intervention)

 Parents are strongly encouraged to attend with their teens to learn more about the importance of practice driving and driving privilege limits, and the serious problem of distracted driving.

-Class dates are posted on the court calendar.
-Pre-registration is required using the online STOP Class Registration form.
+Pre-registration is required using the online STOP Class Registration form, which lists the upcoming available class dates.

 If you have not been sentenced to appear on a traffic violation, but are interested in attending a STOP class, please call Court Services for details.